 He was in England in 1888 and famously had a collection of wombs preserved in jars that he showed off to guests at dinner parties.

 He was arrested on the 7th of November but while awaiting trial, fled to France and then to the United States.

 As the murders stopped when Tumblety left, many believe he was indeed the killer.

 Suspects Cleared by Police

 The following suspects were all ruled out by the police after being interviewed.

-A ship’s cook, William was detained by police after being found in the possession of a blood-stained shirt around the time of Annie’s murder, while making misogynist remarks.
+A ship’s cook, William was detained by police after being found in possession of a blood-stained shirt around the time of Annie’s murder, while making misogynist remarks.

 He was investigated and released.

 Arrested after he had assaulted a prostitute and attempted to stab a man at a coffee stall.